 Tenor ukulele and Baritone Ukulele Weights

 The weight of these ukuleles even of the identical dimension can vary significantly depending on the materials used.
-Nonetheless, as a common rule, tenor ukuleles weigh around 1.5 pounds while the baritone ukuleles weigh around 2 pounds.
+Nonetheless, as a common rule, tenor ukuleles weigh around 1.5 pounds while baritone ukuleles weigh around 2 pounds.

 You need to know that these are very general numbers and shouldn’t be relied on for making particular selections or choices.